RoySpino/InGen_Soda_Machine/README.md

 A console program used as a database front end to manage the inventory and profits of a soda vending machine.

 This, like Viper Science, is used both practically and as a learning aid.
 This program was originally written in C++ using three files.
-But when I needed to learn how to use SQL; I redesigned it to be a database front end.
+But when I needed to learn how to use SQL I redesigned it to be a database front end.

 Current tralsations
 Visual Basic,